 How Long Does Hardwood Flooring Last?

 Does your hardwood flooring look worn?
-In most cases, refinishing rather than replacing your hardwood floor is the ideal solution.
+In most cases, refinishing rather than replacing is the ideal solution.
 So, how long before I need to refinish hardwood flooring?
 And, How long does hardwood flooring last before replacement is needed?
 The answer has multiple factors at play, but we will make it easy to understand.

 How Long Before Recoating Hardwood Flooring?

-How Long Before Refinishing Hardwood Floors?
+How Long Before Refinishing Hardwood Flooring?

 Refinishing wood floors is a more extensive process and gives you the look of having newly installed floors.
 How often you recoat your flooring and how rough you are will affect the time between refinishing’s, but typically hardwood floors are refinished every 8-12 years.

-How Long Before Replacing Hardwood Floors?
+How Long Before Replacing Hardwood Flooring?

 Hardwood flooring should last a lifetime if properly maintained.
 To ensure the maximum longevity of your hardwood flooring make sure to do the following.